mwherman2000/neo-windocs/windocs/quickstart-csharp/04-installvsneocontractplugin.md

     Figure 4.7.
 NeoContractPlugin extension installation complete

+## Testing NeoContractPlugin Visual Studio extension

+* The NeoContractPlugin extension cannot be tested in Visual Studio until the NEO C# transcompiler has been build and configured.
+This is described in the next activity.
+The NeoContractPlugin Visual Studio extension will be tested near the end of that activity.

 The tasks for this activity are complete.
 Proceed to [Activity 5 - Build and test NEO developer tool projects (from source)](./05-buildneodevtools.md).

 ## References